 Developed for stamina, versatility and of course, cold temperatures, the Elkhound’s form has remained largely unchanged for thousands of years.
 She has a square build, pricked ears and a fluffy, curled tail and weighs around 50 lbs.
 Her silver-grey outer coat has saddle markings, often with black points, and covers a soft, dense undercoat meant to protect her from harsh weather.
 Regular brushing is necessary to keep shedding at bay.

 The Norwegian Elkhound is energetic, loyal and devoted to her family — she is happiest when she is close to her people.
 She is an effective guardian, but her friendly nature means that even strangers may quickly be accepted.
 She does well with children, especially when introduced to them at a young age.
 Intelligent and obedient, she responds well to consistent, gentle training, and can make an excellent tracking or agility dog.

 Although a hardy breed, the Norwegian Elkhound is still prone to a number of hereditary and congenital conditions that can adversely affect her health, and your family’s budget.
 Some of the conditions and illnesses Norwegian Elkhounds are prone to include joint conditions such as hip dysplasia; skin conditions such as atopy; eye conditions such as cataracts, glaucoma and persistent pupillary membranes; and thyroid conditions such as hypothyroidism.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Norwegian Elkhound inherits her mom’s bad hip or her dad’s bad eyes, you’re protected.